Kitchen Floor Tiles Buying Guide

 Not only can porcelain tile stand up to heavy impacts, but it’s also even more water-resistant than ceramic.
 The Porcelain Tile Certification Agency requires porcelain tiles to have less than a 0.5% water absorption rate.

 Porcelain tile flooring is also low maintenance.
 Cleaning it usually only requires sweeping and perhaps mopping with a damp rag.

 Take good care of your porcelain tile kitchen floor, and you can easily expect it to last for several decades.

 Like ceramic tiles, the main downside to porcelain tiles is weight.
 They are often too heavy for upstairs use.
-DIY installation is also difficult because of the weight.
+DIY installation is also tricky because of the weight.

 Porcelain tiles are more expensive than ceramic tiles.
-The difficult installation also means there are higher installation costs.
+The problematic installation also means there are higher installation costs.

 3. Travertine Tile Kitchen Flooring

 Travertine tile is a flooring material that’s becoming increasingly popular in kitchens.

 A type of limestone, travertine has a natural charm that undoubtedly adds to its popularity in kitchens where a subdued, rustic look is desired.
 It’s most commonly available in earth tones like brown, rust, and tan.

 Interestingly, travertine is also considered a high-end luxury material.
 The unique patterns found within every tile make each one unique.